 Hairy Long-nosed Armadillos are native to Peru and prefer limestone formations as a habitat.
 They vary in length between 36.5 to 105 centimeters, including the tail.
 These animals weigh 1 kilogram to 10 kilograms.

 As with all the armadillo tribes, Hairy Long-nosed Armadillos have a suit of armor that protects them from predators by 11 flexible bands on their back which allow them to roll up into a nearly impregnable ball if attacked.

-They dig burrows which can extend 7.5 meters deep for 3 meters deep at the end of the tunnel is a nest chamber filled with dry grass where young called pups will hatch and they will reproduce seasonally with little known about their breeding habits.
+They dig burrows that can extend 7.5 meters deep for 3 meters deep at the end of the tunnel is a nest chamber filled with dry grass where young called pups will hatch and they will reproduce seasonally with little known about their breeding habits.

 Hairy Long-nosed Armadillos show little fear of man and they are hunted for meat which is a threat to them.
-These species have received official protection in Peru but it is not enforced and are now considered endangered because of habitat loss and hunting for food.
+These species have received official protection in Peru but it is not enforced and is now considered endangered because of habitat loss and hunting for food.